Graph Variate Neural Networks: Appendix

-so that the expressive capacity of the Hadamard product is preserved even when $AB$ is low–rank.
+so that the expressive capacity of the Hadamard product is preserved even when $\mathbf{A}\mathbf{B}$ is low-rank.

-This perspective shows that the Hadamard support in GVNNs can itself be learned using LoRA/HiRA adapters: low–rank updates capture task–specific variations, while the Hadamard structure ensures that these updates interact multiplicatively with instantaneous connectivities $J_t$.
+This perspective shows that the Hadamard support in GVNNs can itself be learned using LoRA/HiRA adapters: low-rank updates capture task-specific variations, while the Hadamard structure ensures that these updates interact multiplicatively with instantaneous connectivities $\mathbf{J}_t$.
 In practice, this allows GVNNs to scale to large graphs without incurring prohibitive parameter costs, while retaining the flexibility to adapt supports across datasets and tasks.